valorisa/socat-1.8.0.3_for_Windows/cygport_section.md

-# socat-1.8.0.3_Cygport_for_Windows
+# socat 1.8.0.3 Cygport for Windows

-This project provides a Cygport package for building and installing Socat 1.8.0.3 on Windows using Cygwin.
+This section provides a Cygport package for building and installing Socat 1.8.0.3 on Windows using Cygwin.

 ## Description